How busy is it right now?

 - We want to protect our community!
 The primary mode of COVID-19 transmission is by respiratory droplets.
 When you are working out, your elevated breathing is creating more of these potentially dangerous droplets and sending them further out into the space around you, putting others at risk of infection if you may be an asymptomatic or pre-symptomatic carrier.

-- Also, we are located in the City of Denver where it is required per city ordinance while indoors at a public facility.
+- Also, we are located in Colorado, where it is required while indoors at a public facility.

 - But more importantly…did I mention it helps keep our community healthy?